12. Sep. 2026 - 03. Oct. 2026

 The performance is recommended for ages 16 and up.

-With performative devices and a baroque show format, director Anja Behrens brings the myth of The Prophecy of the Völva into the present as a ritual mirror of a world in disintegration.
+Award-winning director Anja Behrens brings the myth of The Prophecy of the Völva — the Norse creation myth — into the present as a transformative and monumental theatrical experience.